Nu metal: Lyrics

 Lyrics in nu metal songs are often angry or nihilistic; many of the genre's lyrics focus on topics such as pain, angst, bullying, emotional issues, abandonment, betrayal, and personal alienation, in a way similar to those of grunge.
 Many nu metal lyrics that are about these topics tend to be in a very direct tone.
 However, some nu metal songs have lyrics that are about other topics.
-P.O.D. have used positive lyrics about promise and hope.
+P.O.D. has used positive lyrics about promise and hope.
 The nu metal song "Bodies" by Drowning Pool is about moshing.
 The Michigan Daily wrote about Limp Bizkit's lyrics, writing that the band "used the nu-metal sound as a way to spin testosterone fueled fantasies into snarky white-boy rap.
 Oddly, audiences took frontman Fred Durst more seriously than he wanted, failing to see the intentional silliness in many of his songs".
-Limp Bizkit's lyrics also have been described as misogynistic.
-Dope's lyrics are usually about sex, drugs, parties, women, violence and relationships.
+Limp Bizkit's lyrics have also been described as misogynistic.
+Dope's lyrics are usually about sex, drugs, parties, women, violence, and relationships.
 In contrast, according to Josh Chesler of the Phoenix New Times, the lyrics of Deftones, who were once considered a nu metal band, "tend to have complex allusions and leave the songs open to many different interpretations."

 Fashion

 Nu metal clothing typically consists of baggy pants, shirts, and shorts, JNCO jeans, Adidas tracksuits, sports jerseys, baseball caps, baggy hoodies, cargo pants, and sweatpants.
 Nu metal hairstyles and facial hairstyles include dreadlocks, braids, spiky hair, chin beards, bald heads, goatees, frosted tips, and bleached or dyed hair.
 Common accessories in nu metal fashion include wallet chains, tattoos, and piercings, especially facial piercings.
 Nu metal fashion has been compared to hip hop fashion.

 Some nu metal bands such as Motograter, Mushroomhead, Mudvayne, and Slipknot wear masks, jumpsuits, costumes, face paint, corpse paint or body paint.
-A few nu metal bands, such as Coal Chamber, Evanescence, Kittie, and Jack off Jill are known for having gothic appearances.
+A few nu metal bands, such as Coal Chamber, and Kittie are known for having gothic appearances.

 History

-1980s–1993: Precursors and influences
+1980s–1993: Precursors and origins

-Many heavy metal, alternative metal, industrial, funk metal, alternative rock, rap metal, and industrial metal artists and bands of the 1980s and early 1990s have been credited with laying groundwork for the development of nu metal by combining heavy guitar riffs with pop music structures and drawing influences from subgenres of heavy metal and other music genres; Faith No More, Primus, Helmet, Boo-Yaa T.R.I.B.E., Tool, Fear Factory, 24-7 Spyz, Hot Dawgz, Fishbone, Biohazard, Suicidal Tendencies, Infectious Grooves, Godflesh, Red Hot Chili Peppers, Jane’s Addiction, Nine Inch Nails, White Zombie, Mr. Bungle, Prong, Rage Against the Machine, and Ministry all have been highlighted as examples of this.